noahraimondi/lets-get-functional/README.md

 ## Solve

-- Code and test your solutions in `index.js`.
+- Code and test your solutions in `index.js`
-- Customer data is available to you in the Array, `customers`.
+- Customer data is available to you in the Array, `customers`
-- Utilizing your `lodown` library and the `customers` Array, write the following functions:
+- Utilizing your `lodown` library and the `customers` Array, write the functions outlined below
+- In the node.js environment you can both `console.log()` OR use the debugger to step through your code and inspect your work
+- Test your code by running `node index.js` in the terminal

 ### 1: `maleCount`
 - Objective: Find the number of male customers